the crusty italian bread recipe

 A crusty Italian bread recipe for home baking days.

-It’s been a while, but for many good reasons:
+It’s been a while since last post, but for many good reasons:

 - Vacations (Puglia and Tuscany)